|

 Anywhere within a couple of blocks of Sentier or Rue Montergueil at the north eastern end of the neighborhood (which is the furthest from the Seine, but oddly the most central feeling thanks to its proximity to Le Marais and Canal St. Martin) will do just fine, though.

-Pros of Staying in the 2nd Arrondissement
+Pros of Staying in the 2nd Arr.

-Cons of Staying in the 2nd Arrondissement
+Cons of Staying in the 2nd Arr.

 Here are a few places to stay in the 2nd Arrondissement that caught our eye.